-NOAA's Ocean Acidification Program supports research that focuses on economically and ecologically important marine species.
-Research of survival, growth, and physiology of marine organisms can be used to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.
+NOAA's Ocean Acidification Program supports research focused on economically, ecologically, and culturally important marine species.
+We can use what we know about survival, growth, and physiology to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.

 Increased levels of carbon dioxide in our ocean can have a wide variety of impacts on fish, including altering behavior, otolith (a fish's ear bone) formation, and young fish's growth.
 Find out more about what scientists are learning about ocean acidification impacts on fish like rockfish, scup, summer flounder, and walleye pollock.

 Shellfish, such as oyster, clams, crabs and scallop, provide food for marine life and for people, too.
-Shellfish make their shells or carapaces from calcium carbonate, which contains carbonate ion as a building block.
+Shellfish make their shells from calcium carbonate, which contains carbonate ion as a building block.
 The decreases in seawater carbonate ion concentration expected with ocean acidification can make building and maintaining calcium carbonate structures difficult for calcifying marine organisms like shellfish.
 This may impact their survival, growth, and physiology, and, thus, the food webs and economies that depend on them.

 The DFO-NOAA Ocean Acidification Steering Committee is pleased to announce the kickoff of the next round of funding to support projects/activities that help to advance our collaborative efforts.
 As with the previous round, there is $50K USD and $50K CAD set aside, and the focus will be on supporting students, post-docs, and early career scientists.